-Each optic model has a unique reticle that will provide data for a specific but common ammunition and weapon systems.
+Each optic model has a unique reticle that will provide data for specific but common ammunition and weapon systems.

-Although each system is different, there are acceptable ranges of deviation for each of variables.
+Although each system is different, there are acceptable ranges of deviation for each of the variables.
 This information is provided for each optic and caliber.

 If this information isn’t listed, please contact us, and we will gladly run the ballistic data and provide you with our best recommendations.

 The reticles designed by PFI are engineered to provide critical ballistic data in an easily translatable manner.
 This allows you to quickly engage targets with specific but common ammunition and weapon systems.

 What do the lines on a reticle mean?